Want to cut on-the-job stress, confusion, and hassles?

 - What are you willing to negotiate on and what are your “non-negotiables”?

 - What are your ideas or suggestions for addressing possible issues?
-Come to the meeting/discussion with ideas and avoid deciding in advance what they should be.

 3. Determine Feasibility

 Just because we want something, doesn’t mean we will get it.
 Review your best-case scenarios, objectively and honestly.
-How likely it is that another person or organization will accept your terms?
+How likely is it that another person or organization will accept your terms?
 Ask yourself a few more questions:

 -